Who Are These People?: Thanksgiving with a Senior Pup

 While your dog may love to lounge around the house, daily exercise is just as important now as it was when they were a puppy!
 Daily walks, playdates, and simple games of fetch can energize your senior pet and even prevent ailments such as obesity or anxiety.

 Ditch the Tile

 Tile and hardwood floors can cause muscle and back pain in dogs accustomed to running or jumping on them.
 Breeds prone to back issues such as Dachshunds or Beagles are especially susceptible to the ill effects of hard floors.

 If your home has carpeted areas, consider playing with your pup there or placing cushioning rugs around the house.
 If your senior is known for jumping on furniture, a ramp for the couch or bed can make a world of difference in preventing muscle or back pain.

 Keep It Consistent

 Senior dogs love consistency.
 Some just aren’t a fan of change anymore, and that’s perfectly okay!
 To ensure they’re comfortable at home, limit moving furniture and objects for your pet such as their food bowl or bed.

 We’ve already established how daily supplements can do wonders for the brain, but there is a lot more where that came from.
-That’s right—Gray Muzzle has an entire “Senior Friendly” line of products with remedies to keep older pups healthy “from tooth to tail.”
+That’s right—Gray Muzzle has an entire “Senior Friendly” line of products to help keep older pups healthy “from tooth to tail.